Gogumee/3D-CODED/README.md

 '--env', type=str, default="CODED", help='visdom environment'
 '--clean', type=int, default=0, help='if 1, remove points that dont belong to any edges'
-'--scale', type=int, default=0, help='if 1, scale input mesh to have same volume as the template'
+'--scale', type=int, default=0, help='if 1, scale input mesh to have same volume as the template' '--project_on_target', type=int, default=0, help='if 1, projects predicted correspondences point on target mesh'

 ```